GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/custom-report-windows/index.md

 Aggregatable reports are sent within an hour of trigger; they're randomly delayed between 10 minutes and an hour.

 {% Aside %}
-In the table below, for all cases, if a conversion takes place **one day after the click/impression**, the browser will send the report **approximately an hour after the trigger**.
+In the following table, for all cases, if a conversion takes place **one day after the click or impression**, the browser will send the report **approximately an hour after the trigger**.
 {% endAside %}

 <table class="with-heading-tint">